Use Profiles to streamline Python client setup¶

 ~/.config/tiled/profiles

 Tiled will also look for profiles in locations specific to the operating system and the software environment, in accordance with standards.
-To see the full list on your system, use the command line:
+To see the full list on your system:

 $ tiled profile paths